Poltergeist (band): Musical style

 As Carrion, Evil Is There! had a raw and edgy sound, which included harsh and erratic drum beats and vocals, as well as catchy riffs from the guitars.
-With a lineup change and a new vocalist, the newly named Poltergeist's style began as a mix between power metal and thrash metal in their debut album Depression.
-They decided to focus on thrash metal in their second album Behind My Mask, which included more blast beats and less vocal chords.
+With a lineup change and a new vocalist, the newly named Poltergeist's style began as a mix between power metal and thrash metal on their debut album Depression.
+They decided to focus on thrash metal in their second album Behind My Mask, which included more blast beats and less vocal cords.
 Their third album, Nothing Lasts Forever, included more technicality due to star drummer Peter Haas, as well as deeper and more prominent guitar and vocals.